 - Have financial need as determined by the applicant’s eligibility for the Federal Pell Grant, The Wisconsin Grant, or Talent Incentive Program (TIP);

-- Be enrolled, at the time of the application, as a full-time or part-time undergraduate student at any of the eligible institutions (University of Wisconsin System, Wisconsin Technical College System, and any in-state private college affiliated with the Wisconsin Association of Independent Colleges and Universities); and
+- Be enrolled, at the time of the application, as a full-time or part-time undergraduate student at any of the eligible universities (University of Wisconsin System, Wisconsin Technical College System, and any in-state private college affiliated with the Wisconsin Association of Independent Colleges and Universities); and

 Scholarship applicants must meet the following criteria: